orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 ### 4
 It says &amp; in the Mine & Expand selector the &amp; isnt right.
 On first join the choices of starting a run is spawned behind the player, it should be in front.
 The choices should be further from each other; they're too close and overlap.
 While making a choice the player should be in range from the choices and not be able to move.
 Just turning their head to make the choice.
 Remove the "Choose in pink" above each of the choices.
 The choice to join a run as  a spectator should be separate from another Option called Coop: Join an existing Run.
 Which should open an inventory of players online and should send a request to the given player like the /tphere requests in survival which the player can accept, with either the /accept command or by click on the "Click here to accept" just like the tp.
 The Codex/recipe book dissappears when y9ou click on it. perhaps that's fixed in the new interractle items.
-Drone toggle should be a Copper tourch for
+Drone toggle should be a Copper tourch for disabled and a redstone torch for enabled.
+Join a RUn (Spectator) should be Spectate a RUn.
+The Start a new RUn should be a grass block